Cruising the Aegean: From Kos to Patmos

 Day 1: We embark on our gulet, 35 minutes from the airport, in the harbour of Kos, a traditional mooring-point for two-and-a-half millennia.
 Welcome drink and dinner on board.

-Day 6: In the morning, we visit the beautifully laid-out archaeological museum of Kalymnos, home to a rich collection of ancient Greek sculpture.
-Outstanding even amidst the fine marbles is the over life-size ‘Lady of Kalymnos’, a superb bronze of a himation-swathed woman, drawn up from the sea as recently as 1994 after being found by fishermen.
-Kalymnos being the last redoubt of the once extensive sponge fishing industry, we take the opportunity to visit one of the remaining sponge-washing workshops and observe this almost-lost art – whose intrepid exponents have found more than a few archaeological relics – first-hand.
-In the afternoon, following a short stay in the Turkish port of Turgutreis for customs formalities, we moor by the barely inhabited islet of Pserimos – a secluded spot, far apart from the busy world.
+Day 5: In the morning, we visit the beautifully laid-out archaeological museum of Kalymnos, home to a surprisingly rich collection of ancient Greek sculpture.
+Outstanding even amidst the fine marbles is the over life-size ‘Lady of Kalymnos’, a superb and near-complete bronze of a himation-swathed woman, drawn up from the sea as recently as 1994 after being found by fishermen.
+Kalymnos being the last redoubt of the once extensive sponge-diving industry, we take the opportunity to visit one of the remaining sponge-washing workshops and observe this almost-lost art – whose intrepid exponents have found more than a few archaeological relics – first-hand.
+In the afternoon, we continue southwards, anchoring near the tiny islet of Pserimos with a permanent population counting a few dozen.

-Day 7: Back on Kos, we explore the Casa Romana, the vast mansion of a Roman aristocrat, partially restored to give a strong sense of the palatial residence’s original opulence.
+Day 7: After a morning visit to the small but excellent archaeological museum of Mandraki, with rich finds from the island’s ancient cemeteries, we return to Kos.
+There, we explore the Casa Romana, the vast mansion of a Roman aristocrat, partially restored to give a strong sense of the palatial residence’s original opulence.
 Mosaics and wall paintings still adorn its spacious expanse and the restoration offers a rare chance to experience what the colonnades and courtyards of a Roman aristocratic home really felt like.
 Afterwards, we go to the beautifully-set Asklepieion, the most important sacred site on the island.
 The extensive shrine, an important international sanctuary where pilgrims sought the attentions of the healing god Asklepios while they slept, post-dates Hippocrates, the ‘father of medicine’ so closely associated with Kos, but the picturesque terraces, monumental stairways and ornate columns attest the god’s lasting presence.
-We conclude our story amid the superb mosaics and sculpture of the archaeological museum.
 Farewell dinner on the gulet.

 Day 8: Transfer to Kos airport, about 35 minutes away.